 Two years ago we shared our picks for where to eat near Penn Station, one of New York's transit hubs in a...let's say challenging food neighborhood.
 But there's plenty of good food if you know where to look, and much more if you're willing to walk a little bit.
 To help, here's our updated field guide with everything from quick bites to a full-service meal.

-Entries tagged with 'No. 7 Sub'
+'No. 7 Sub' on Serious Eats

 The Flatiron District, named after its iconic wedge-shaped building, is always bustling, especially around lunch.
 But finding an especially good one in this busy office neighborhood can be more of a challenge than you'd think.
 With that in mind, we've compiled 14 of our favorite lunches in the area: budget-friendly sandwiches, filling noodle bowls, and some nicer sitdowns.